juyeop03/juyeop03.github.io/_posts/2022-11-27-Communication skills that I wish I had before I started my social life eng.md

 When you make relationship you find additional elements continually and build wall that not show by eyes yourself.

 But this purpose relationship and formal communication is how long valid?
-Is this relationship helpful when you leave out company, be deprived in high rank have difficult moment?
+Is this relationship helpful when you leave out company, be deprived in high rank, have difficult moment?

 Make relationship person to person like when we made friend purely in childhood.
 Have interest in counterpart truly and show heart you want friendly with counterpart.